redxdev/MAPlugins/README.md

 When executing an action, a handle to that action is returned instead of an instance of the action itself.
 The action can be retrieved via the handle.

 This is a remnant of an older design for actions, but it is still recommended that you hold onto handles rather than actions themselves.

+# MADamage

+This is a simple damage system meant to replace the built-in one (which is supposed to be deprecated/removed at some point anyway).

+The design is largely similar, but with a focus on using gameplay tags and allowing the actor being damaged to respond to the thing damaging it.

+## IMADamageableInterface

+Implement this interface in either C++ or blueprint on any actor that can potentially be damaged.
+When applying damage, `OnIncomingDamage` is called and a reference to the damage event is passed in - this event both contains information about the incoming damage and also allows the actor to let the damager know how the damage was responded to via gameplay tags.
+The event can return false to indicate the actor wasn't damageable.

+## FMADamageResponse

+This structure is used to pass around data about a damage event - the target, the damage causer and instigator, etc.

+`IncomingTags` can be used to indicate the type of damage or any special effects caused by the damage. `ResponseTags` can be used by the target to indicate how the damage was responded to. `Damage` indicates the amount of damage to apply, but the target is free to change this value if it will not take the full amount.

+## UMADamageTypeBase and UMATaggedDamageType

+Used for damage "archetypes" - instead of having to apply tags and other values to a damage event manually every time you apply damage, you can simply pass in a subclass of `UMADamageTypeBase`.
+Unlike the built-in damage system, this class is not passed around with the event and instead gets an early opportunity to modify the event itself.

+`UMATaggedDamageType` is a simple subclass that applies a list of tags to the damage event's incoming tags.

+## UMADamageLibrary

+This is the primary point of interaction for applying damage - use either `ApplyDamage` or `ApplyDamageFromHit` to apply damage to an actor.